PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 - [Contribute Code](https://github.com/PaddlePaddle/paddle-mobile/blob/develop/CONTRIBUTING.md).

-- Document above  introduces main process to contribute code.If you come across other problems,you can send [Issue](https://github.com/PaddlePaddle/paddle-mobile/issues).
+- Document above  introduces main process to contribute code.
+If you come across other problems, you can send [Issue](https://github.com/PaddlePaddle/paddle-mobile/issues).
 We will deal with them as soon as possible once we receieve them.

 ## Get Model
-At present Paddle-Mobile only supports models trained by Paddle fluid.If your model is other kinds of model,you need to transform the model to make it operated normally.
+At present Paddle-Mobile only supports models trained by Paddle fluid.
+If your model is other kinds of model, you need to transform the model to make it operated normally.

 ### 1. Directly Use Paddle Fluid to Train